uptimistic/CommandLineInterface/README.md

 # Command Line Interface (UNIX/LINUX) `>_`

-This is a brief and self containing guide to help anyone interested in diving into Unix and Linux Commands for Developers.
+This is a brief and self containing guide to help anyone interested in diving into Unix and Linux Command Line proficiency for Developers.

 ***************************************************************************************************************
 1. On Mac, Activate Spotlight Search by pressing  <kbd>Command </kbd> +  <kbd>Space </kbd> Bar